How is influencer marketing different when you’re targeting businesses as opposed to consumers?

 10. B2B influencer marketing is harder to measure

 It’s easier to measure the results of your B2C influencer marketing campaigns.
-You can record the number of impressions each post received, how much people engaged with it, how many clicked on an affiliate link, and how many sales were generated.
+You can record the number of impressions each post received, how strongly people engaged with it, how many clicked on an affiliate link, and how many sales were generated.

 But as we’ve covered above, the B2B buying process is more complex.
 Prospects will never click on just one social media post and order your product right away.
 Their decision is much more involved than that.
 They must talk to other team members and higher-ups about it … and it simply takes a lot more time.